Indonesian Food: 20 Traditional Dishes of Indonesia

 Photo Credit: Christian Losari

 Rawon is an East Java beef soup has a heavy nutty flavor from keluak nuts.
-As with most Indonesian cuisine, the signature flavors are notably present.
 This nutty soup is seasoned with kaffir lime and bay leaves, galangal, lemongrass, and sugar.

 Served with steamed rice, salted and preserved egg, fried tolo beans, and fried shallots.
 In Bali, Rawon is made with pork instead of beef, as the population is predominantly Hindu.